March 13, 2020

 We know all these things from the Bible.
 Jesus IS the Way, the Truth and the Life.

 But what about the historical Jesus of Nazareth?
 Is there evidence of Jesus' existence?

-There is REAL PROOF Jesus is real.
+There is SOLID PROOF Jesus is real.

 We are going to go over the evidence, outside of the bible, that proves Jesus lived and walked the earth.
 This is PROOF that Jesus lived.

-We won't spending time on the more well-known questions of Jesus' biblical narrative, like who is Jesus' mother (Mary), who were the apostles (his followers) or who was Nicodemus?
+We won't be spending time on the more well-known questions of Jesus' biblical narrative, like who is Jesus' mother (Mary), who were the apostles (his followers) or who was Nicodemus?

 So who is Christ?
 Who is Yeshua?
 Who is Jesus of Nazareth?
+Is Jesus Christ real?